Send the link below via email or IMCopy

 Institutional Review Board (IRB)

 You are responsible for meeting all requirements set forth by the Institutional Review Board (IRB) to ensure the protection of human subjects participating in your study.

 The Institutional Review Board Protection of Human Subjects page contains important guidelines and examples for you to follow:

 Protection of Human Subjects (http://www.usm.edu/research/human-subjects-review)

 The IRB packet is submitted to the IRB after your proposal defense with approval from your chair.
-You will chair will sign, submit to Dr. Gaudet (Director of the Program), and then Dr. Gaudet will sign and submit on your behalf.
+Your chair will sign and submit proposal to Dr. Gaudet (Director of the Program), whom will then sign and submit on your behalf.
 The process for approval usually takes 2-4 weeks.

 For additional information please visit the Research Approval site http://www.usm.edu/graduate-school/research-approval) Additional questions?
 Contact the IRB Administrator at

 Results of your study are documented and discussed in Chapters IV-V.